makerdao/community/governance-exercises/Adjust Spork D3M Parameters and DAI Interest Rate -- July 24, 2023.md

 start_date: 2023-07-24T16:00:00
 end_date: 2023-07-27T16:00:00
 ---
-# Poll: Adjust Spork D3M Parameters and DAI Interest Rate Strategy - July 24, 2023
+# Poll: Adjust Spork D3M Parameters and DAI Interest Rate - July 24, 2023

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling).
-The community can vote in this poll to express support or opposition to updating the Spork Direct Deposit DAI Module (D3M) with the detailed parameters.
+The community can vote in this poll to express support or opposition to updating the Spork Direct Deposit DAI Module (D3M) with detailed parameters.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, July 24 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**